ShoYamanishi/wailea/README.md

 For directed graphs, the information is given in integer xy-coordinates of vertices.

+It currently contains two sample elementary drawers written in Python.
+They parse a text file that contains the graph information, invoke the commandline tools, and then draw the graph with Matplotlib.

 # What it does not (yet).

-It does not generate presentable drawings with nice polynomial curves.
+At moment, Wailea does not generate presentable drawings with nice polynomial curves.
+The output from Wailea is considered to be a crude input to a graph renderer that places the labels and draw the curves.
-At moment, Waliea is a collection of mathematical graph algorithms, which generates combinatorial embedding of graph, and augmented visibility representation.

-It is definitely not suitable for massive and dense graphs, such as computer networks and social networks.
+It is definitely not suitable for massive and dense graphs such as computer networks and social networks.
 Such graphs are usually visualized by force directed techniques, which are not supported by Wailea at moment.